MohammedShetaya/C-Avoid/ReadMe.md

 ## C-Avoid
-is a simple 3d game made with glut(OpenGL).
-The game has two levels and one player character that is running to collect as much Gold as possible before the level ends meanwhile trying to avoid the obstacles.
+is a simple 3d game made with C++ language and glut(OpenGL) Library.
+The game has two levels and one player character that is running to collect coins to increase his score, drinks to increase his trials and trying to avoid the obstacles.
+The game contains many features like sound effects, first and third camera view and light effects.

 ## Game View: